 To make a single Dong Ho painting, the craftsmen first carve the woodblock into different shapes before applying paint and pressing it on a sheet of paper like a stamp.

-Next to print painting - this is also what Dong Ho paintings are made on, craftsmen need to use a special kind of paper called ‘diep’.
-Making ‘diep’ paper takes lots of time and effort.
+Next to print painting - Dong Ho paintings are made on a special kind of "Diep" paper with beautiful color, to make "Diep" paper craftsmen need to take lots of time and effort.
 To be more specific, the bark of ‘do’ trees will be soaked in water for months before being mixed with powders of seashells and glutinous rice to produce sheets of paper.

 The colors for the paintings are special too.
 They are not artificial colors but refined from many natural materials.
 For example, the black color is taken from burnt bamboo leaves, the green comes from cajuput leaves, and the blue is from copper rust.